oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/solvers/stochastic-average-gradient-accelerated-method.rst.txt

      - Description
    * - ``gradientTable``
      - Not applicable
-     - Numeric table of size :math:`n \times p` that represents matrix :math:`G_t` updated after all iterations.
+     - A numeric table of size :math:`n \times p` that represents matrix :math:`G_t` updated after all iterations.

        This parameter can be an object of any class derived from ``NumericTable``, except for ``PackedTriangularMatrix``, ``PackedSymmetricMatrix``, and ``CSRNumericTable``.